flue

 Files written and conversation history stick around, across requests, across deploys.

-Under the hood, the ID is the shard key.
+Under the hood, that ID determines where the agent's state lives.
 On Cloudflare it maps to a Durable Object: one DO per agent ID, which is where the workspace state lives.
 On Node, it's a key into an in-memory store, or a custom session store if you wire one up.

 state nests further.